top of page

 The key to all of the evening roles is that we want to encourage all participants to engage in the free time evening activities, have fun, and stay safe.
 The goal of the event is to engage in exploring careers, enjoy the college experience, and make new friends, and therefore these experiences are about relationship building.
 Your role will ultimately involve encouraging 4-Hers, Educators, and volunteers to participate in the evening activities of their choice, even if they rotate through multiple activities.

-Note: 4-H youth are not allowed to use the computer lab on the second floor of Robert Purcell Community Center.
-Also, no one should be in the dorms during the evening activity period.
+Note: no one should be upstairs in the dorms during the evening activity period.

 There may be youth in the building from other summer programs.
-If there are youth that are not from our conference who are causing problems, please contact your Lead Educator or the Chaperone Advisors.
+If there are concerns about youth that are not from our conference, please contact your Lead Educator or the Chaperone Advisors.

 If youth want to go to the Cornell Store or Bear Necessities (located on the lower level of RPCC) they need to be accompanied by an adult and numbers in the store at one time need to be limited.